 The Litigation Team

 IJ filed its petition in this case, Pizza di Joey, LLC v.
 City of Baltimore, on May 11, 2016, in the Circuit Court for Baltimore City.
-The litigation team for IJ in this case will be attorneys Greg Reed and Robert Frommer.
+The litigation team for IJ in this case includes attorneys Greg Reed, Robert Frommer, and Ari Bargil.
 They will be assisted by Glenn E. Bushel of Tydings & Rosenberg, LLP.

 The Institute for Justice: A History of Protecting Economic Liberty